Azure/Microsoft-Defender-for-Cloud/Remediation scripts/Storage Account - Deny Network Access DefaultAction/Logic App/README.md

 ```
 The Logic App iterates through all storage account in enabled subscriptions.
 The Logic App is configured as scheduled trigger with frequency of once per day.
+Day based schedule needs to be configured atleast 24 hours prior.

 ## Post Deployment
 - Enable Logic App